NVIDIA-ISAAC-ROS/.github/profile/faq.md

 Each Isaac ROS package has a detailed quick start guide in the main-level `README.md` file.
 Additionally, many Isaac ROS packages include more advanced tutorials, such as camera-to-detection compute graph examples and integration with NVIDIA [Isaac Sim](https://developer.nvidia.com/isaac-sim).

-## I have native ROS2 code, will it work with Isaac ROS packages?
+## I have native ROS 2 code, will it work with Isaac ROS packages?

 Yes.
 Isaac ROS packages use standard ROS interfaces on input and output topics.
 Where appropriate, Isaac ROS packages are also designed to be drop-in replacements for the commonly-used, CPU-based ROS implementations familiar to robotics developers.